 • 3 signed letters of recommendation

-If selected for HealthLinc’s Family Nurse Practitioner Training Program cohort, required documents include:
+If selected for HealthLinc’s Family Nurse Practitioner Residency Program, required documents include:

 • Copy of Indiana APRN license

-• Copies of license(s) from any other state
+• Copies of license(s) from any other states

 • Indiana controlled substance license